 Is R-22 Still Available In New Jersey?

 R-22 refrigerant is still available and in use but it is gradually being phased out.
-After 2020, any R-22 coolant will be unavailable.
-Note that models that still use R-22 will not be banned but with the regulation in place, expect R-22 refrigerant price to rise until January 1, 2020.
+Note that models that still use R-22 will not be banned but with the regulation in place, expect R-22 refrigerant price to rise.
 Hence, having your air conditioning system recharged with R-22 may set you back by as much as $2000.
 Larger AC systems may also cost more to recharge since they will require more refrigerant.
 For cost-conscious homeowners, maintaining an older AC unit that steadily declines in energy efficiency is just not practical.
 Upgrading the central air conditioning unit may be a better option.

 If you need help determining if your system needs an upgrade, call PFO Heating & Air Conditioning today.
 We offer a free assessment and provide an accurate cost analysis for your convenience.

-As mentioned above, in January 2020, there will be no access to R-22 refrigerant.
-If your cooling system utilizes this refrigerant and you require a recharge by that date, you will have no choice but to replace your old system with a new HVAC equipment.
-If your system is at least 15 years old, why not consider replacing it this year to enjoy lower prices?
+As mentioned above, after January 2020, R-22 refrigerant will no longer be produced.
+Therefore, supplies will be limited.
+If your cooling system utilizes this refrigerant and you require a recharge, you will have two choices.
+You can either pay an astronomically high air conditioner repair bill or replace your old system with a new HVAC equipment.
+If your system is at least 15 years old, why not consider replacing it to enjoy lower prices?

 What Is The Reason for Banning R-22 Refrigerants?